 Water Skills: During your training or experience dives, you need to be comfortable enough to float on the surface, to swim and maintain balance underwater.
 There are no special swimming styles or particular distances to be accomplished in order to be eligible for diver training.
 However, your instructor will check if you are comfortable to stay in the water without any swimming aid.
 So, during your confined water training, you will be asked to:

 1) demonstrate that you can comfortably maintain yourself in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids,

-2) complete a 200 metre/yard continuous surface swim or a 300 metre/yard swim with mask, fins and snorkel.
+2) complete a 200 meter/yard continuous surface swim or a 300 meter/yard swim with mask, fins, and snorkel.

 These two water skills are enough to show that you have the necessary swimming skills and fitness level to be able to cope with water conditions during your dive.
 If you have any concerns about these skills, please do not hesitate to contact us for further explanations.